HL7/davinci-atr/input/pagecontent/background.md

 * [How to read resource & profile definitions]({{site.data.fhir.path}}formats.html)
 * [Base resource]({{site.data.fhir.path}}resource.html)

-This implementation guide supports the [STU3](http://hl7.org/fhir/STU3) and [R4]({{site.data.fhir.path}}index.html) versions of the FHIR standard.
-FHIR services based on STU3 are being moved into production by EMR vendors.
-R4 is just recently published and the goal is to ensure the implementation guide is aligned with the current direction of the FHIR standard.
-Initial implementations will focus on STU3.
+This implementation guide supports [FHIR R4]({{site.data.fhir.path}}index.html) versions of the FHIR standard.
+FHIR R4 is just recently published and the goal is to ensure the implementation guide is aligned with the current direction of the FHIR standard.
+Initial implementations will focus on FHIR R4.

 #### Data Model
 This section maps the Member Attribution List data to FHIR resources to give an introduction to the resources that will be used in the guide.